-\titre{Lower bound on $g(-I_n)$ by Cohen and Blum : $3n/2$} When Gates and Papadimitriou introduced burnt pancake problem in 1979, they demanded also that pancakes in initial setting had right orientation.
-In other word every single pancake had to be flipped an even number of times.
-That is why, they looked at $g(-f_n)$ instead of $g(-I_n)$ : at start all pancakes have right orientation, but they are sorted in reversed order $-f_n$=[\n~\n-1 $\ldots$ 3 2 1].
+\titr{IIa Lower bound on $g(-I_n)$ by Cohen and Blum : $3n/2$} When Gates and Papadimitriou introduced the burnt pancake problem in 1979, pancakes in initial setting had right orientation, so every single pancake had to be flipped an even number of times.
+That is why, they looked at $g(-f_n)$ instead of $g(-I_n)$ : at the start all the pancakes have right orientation, but they are sorted in reversed order $-f_n$=[\n~\n-1 $\ldots$ 3 2 1].
 They proved that $g(-f_n)\ge 3n/2-1$.

-In 1995 Cohen and Blum noticed that every signed permutation $p$ of a stack of $n$ pancakes verifies $p\circ -I_n=-I_n\circ p=-p$.
+In 1995, Cohen and Blum noticed that every signed permutation $p$ of a stack of $n$ pancakes verifies $p\circ -I_n=-I_n\circ p=-p$.
 Hence $-I_n$ commutes to every signed permutation.
-(In other word $-I_n$ is in center of group of signed permutations.
-Indeed center is $\{I_n,-I_n\}$).
+(In other words, $-I_n$ is in the center of the group of signed permutations.
+Indeed this center is $\{I_n,-I_n\}$).